Scheduled MonumentsEnglandSection of Roman road north of Rock

 What is Section of Roman road north of Rock?

-A section of Roman road north of Rock is a surviving segment of Roman road infrastructure in Sussex.
+Section of Roman road north of Rock is a surviving length of Roman metalled road located near Rock in Sussex, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1448051.

 Who is responsible for protecting Section of Roman road north of Rock?